postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 In the Postman activity feed, you can track changes made to your collections and within your team.
 Integrating with Microsoft Power Automate enables you to send these updates to email services like Outlook, Gmail, or a custom SMTP service.
 You also have the option to set up Twilio to text you when updates are made to your feed.

-To add a team activity feed to Microsoft Power Automate, do the following:

 1. Select **Add Integration**.
 1. On the **Team Activity Feed** page, enter the Webhook URL to send team updates to this specific URL.
 1. Select **Add Integration**.